lsinfo3/WueWoWAS2025/_pages/phd_day.md

  <div class="content-block">
   <img src="{{ '/assets/images/hossfeld.jpg' | relative_url }}" >
   <div class="text">
     Tobias Hoßfeld is a Full professor and head of the Chair of Communication Networks at the University of Würzburg since 2018.
-His research interests include network performance modeling, QoS and QoE, energy efficiency and sustainability in communication networks and 6G.
-He is member of the editorial board of IEEE Communications Surveys & Tutorials, Springer Quality and User Experience, ACM SIGMM Records, and co-chair of the VDE ITG expert group KT 2 "Communication Networks and Systems".
+His research interests include performance modeling, QoS and QoE, energy efficiency and sustainability in 6G.
+He serves on the editorial boards of IEEE Comm.
+Surveys & Tutorials, Springer QUEX, ACM SIGMM Records, and co-chairs the VDE ITG expert group KT 2 "Communication Networks and Systems".
   </div>
  </div>